Motor protection: Three common mistakes and how to avoid them

 1. Undervoltage protections set too high

 Motors that are operating below their rated voltage might suffer from overheating and have a shorter life cycle.
-The National Electrical Manufacturers Association (NEMA), they do not recommend operating motors below 90% of their rated voltage for extended periods.
+The National Electrical Manufacturers Association (NEMA) does not recommend operating motors below 90% of their rated voltage for extended periods.
 Make sure that if an under voltage protection is set too high, it can, and probably will, disconnect the motor when not required.

 For instance, three-phase motor if it has a rated voltage of 230V, which means the lowest operating voltage acceptable according to NEMA is 207V (230V x 90%).
 However, if an adjustable Undervoltage relay is set at 220V, a 5% reduction in voltage will be enough to disconnect the motor.